 e) competitiveness of banking products and services;

-g) taking into account the concept of the life cycle in the process of forming the range of deposits and the deposit portfolio as a whole.
+g) taking into account the life cycle concept in the process of forming the range of deposits and the deposit portfolio as a whole.

 In order to improve the deposit policy of a commercial bank, the following is necessary:

-It is necessary to expand the range of deposit accounts of legal entities and individuals with a term “on demand”, which will allow, even in conditions of insignificant financial savings, the field to satisfy the needs of bank customers and increase the interest of investors in placing their funds on bank accounts;
+It is necessary to expand the range of deposit accounts of legal entities and individuals with a maturity period of “on demand”, which will allow, even in conditions of insignificant financial savings, to satisfy the needs of bank clients and increase the interest of investors in placing their funds in bank accounts;

-As one of the directions for improving the organization of deposit operations, it is possible to use different types of accounts for all categories of depositors and improve the quality of their service;
+As one of the areas for improving the organization of deposit operations, it is possible to use different types of accounts for all categories of depositors and improve the quality of their service;

-Individual approach (the desire of the bank to provide the client with special benefits).
+Individual approach (the bank’s desire to provide the client with special benefits).

-These are some of the possible ways to improve the deposit policy of a commercial bank and increase its role in ensuring its sustainability.
+These are some possible ways to improve the deposit policy of a commercial bank and increase its role in ensuring its stability.

-The relationship between the savings and deposit policies of a commercial bank is as follows: on the one hand, the main directions of the deposit policy are elements of the formation of the savings activities of the bank (for example, the range of deposits, interest rate policy, promotion of the product on the market, organization of the work of the relevant divisions of the commercial bank).
+The relationship between the savings and deposit policies of a commercial bank is as follows: on the one hand, the main directions of deposit policy are elements of the formation of the bank’s savings activities (for example, the range of deposits, interest rate policy, product promotion on the market, organization of work of the relevant divisions of a commercial bank).
 On the other hand, it is impossible to call the deposit policy an integral element of the bank's savings policy.
-The bank's deposit policy is a broader concept, which includes, in addition to the strategy and tactics of attracting resources on a repayable basis, the organization and management of the deposit process.
+A bank's deposit policy is a broader concept that includes, in addition to the strategy and tactics of attracting resources on a repayable basis, also the organization and management of the deposit process.

-In general, each commercial bank develops its own deposit policy.
-Also, the bank's management independently determines the degree of importance of these areas, the priority of one or another type of bank policy.
+In general, each commercial bank develops its deposit policy itself.
+Also, the bank’s management independently determines the degree of importance of these areas and the priority of one or another type of bank policy.
 First of all, this will depend on the area of operation of a particular bank, its specialization and universalization.

 Moscow 2004